 c) The FVU (File Validation Utility) provided by NSDL must be used to verify the file.
 If any error will be identified, rectify the same and re-verify again.

 d) The generated file of the extension “fvu” should be either submitted to TIN Facilitation Centre or can be uploaded on the Income Tax portal using your TAN-based login – Income Tax Department.

 A penalty of Rs.
 200 is payable, under section 234E, if you failed to file the return within the due date.
-However, the penalty cannot exceed the amount to be reported.
+However, the penalty amount cannot exceed the amount limit mentioned in the report.
 Akrivia HCM can help the Company streamline TDS compliance and reduce TDS penalties.
-You can visit us at Akrivia HCM.

 There are two ways to know the status of a TDS refund.
 You can check it through the E-Filing website or the TIN NSDL website.

 Here you need to follow these steps while checking the status through the E-Filing website:

 Any amount deducted from the person/employee as TDS collection would come under an excess TDS deduction.